sander-wood/autoharmonizer/README.md

 For more information, see our paper: [arXiv paper](https://arxiv.org/abs/2112.11122).

+We have updated the code for AutoHarmonizer to now be one stage compared to the original two stage generation.
+The paper will be updated around mid-2022.

 ## Nottingham Lead Sheet Dataset

 The music generation start-up company Jukedeck put some efforts into cleaning the database and released it at https://github.com/jukedeck/nottingham-dataset in MIDI format.